DPW's Annual Roadway Resurfacing Program-Road to 70 P.C.I. in Five Years

-On April 28, 2017 the Governor approved the new transportation funding plan entitled, “Road and Repair Accountability Act 2017”, and the new plan increased funding to local agencies for road resurfacing projects.
+On April 28, 2017 the Governor approved the new transportation funding plan entitled, “Road and Repair Accountability Act 2017” also known as the Senate Bill (SB-1), which increased funding to local agencies for road maintenance projects.
 As a result, DPW will be receiving approximately $538 Million in new funding over the next ten years for road maintenance purposes.
 The State’s funding increases will be phased in over time.
 This funding provides new opportunities to address DPW’s significant road resurfacing needs.
 On May 2, 2017, the County Board of Supervisors (Board) directed staff to use the new funding to pursue additional resurfacing projects and achieve a Pavement Condition Index (PCI), a commonly used pavement rating system, of 70 out of 100 within five years.
 DPW’s current PCI is 60.

 To better understand community priorities, DPW solicited input from community planning and sponsor groups to assist in identifying road resurfacing needs specific to each community.
 DPW’s annual roadway resurfacing program included input from all 26 community/sponsor groups to develop our annual roadway resurfacing program.
 The input received from the communities will be routinely updated and used by DPW to develop subsequent years of the program.

 DPW must respond to unforeseen occurrences such as natural disasters, public safety emergencies, and other changes that could affect future project funding availability.
 Unexpected changes in DPW’s annual program may be necessary to accommodate changing needs throughout the County, but the resurfacing program presented here is our estimate of the projects DPW plans to accomplish.